srp33/Phlash/installation-guide.md

 ### Running Vue.js

 #### Development
-While running the back end in your current terminal, open another terminal and run the front end by doing the following.
+While running the back end in one terminal, open another terminal and run the front end.
 ```bash
 $ cd front-end
 $ npm install